 2. Pelvic Support

 In addition to supporting the abdominal area, belly binding also provides support for your pelvic area.
-During pregnancy and childbirth, a woman’s body produces the hormone Relaxin, which helps her body physically become looser and more flexible in order to birth her baby.
-When binding postpartum, you are taking advantage of the Relaxin in the body by putting pressure on the hips and pelvis to go back to its pre-pregnancy state more easily.
+During pregnancy and childbirth, a woman’s body produces the hormone Relaxin, which helps her body physically become looser and more flexible to birth her baby.
+When binding postpartum, you take advantage of the Relaxin in the body by putting pressure on the hips and pelvis.
+This helps to get the pelvic area back to its pre-pregnancy state more easily.
 This also helps to firm and support the areas that are still loose from pregnancy as the Relaxin reduces in the body.

 3. Lower back support